Doge-Clan/FreeExecutor/README.md

 - You cannot switch sites to inject to and still have the same programs.
 This can't be fixed sadly.
 - It clears only head and body tags.
 If JavaScript is outside those than the shell may keep unneeded or breaking JavaScript.
+- Boot2FE is currently broken (0.2.1 should release with a patch for this)
+- Swapping apps that override the Ui and not calling ```init_()``` will not work as of 0.2.0 with new security measures (const can't be overriden)

 **Apps**